 Many vineyards supplying our winery are in areas that were a focus of the gold rush of the mid to late 19th century and thus the inspiration for the name 'Poppet Head'.
 The poppet head was a tower-like lifting structure built over the top of a mine shaft, enabling miners to get the quartz and rock out of the mine to the surface.

-Poppet Head Chardonnay is predominantly sourced from a number of vineyards including our very own Jim Jim Vineyard in the Macedon Ranges.
+Poppet Head Chardonnay is made from grapes produced in the beautiful Goulburn Valley in Victoria.
 John Ellis is no stranger to cool climate Chardonnay making.
 During his time at Tisdall winery in the late 70's, early 80's he had the largest planting of cool climate Chardonnay in Australia.

 Food Matching: Match with, well, just about anything.
 A great all-rounder this Chardonnay, try it as an aperitif, with a creamy pasta, or fish.